Clinical Trial or Beta Program

 The soundtrack processing and crying analysis are automatically performed after the data is uploaded to the LittleOne.Care server and without human involvement.

-Rarely, the LittleOne.Care server asks for "help" in sorting the audible sound.
-In this case, an employee of LittleOne.Care will listen to a random soundtrack of four seconds at most.
-If this event occurs, the employee of LittleOne.Care will not be able to associate the given soundtrack with any of the program participants.
+From time to time, the LittleOne.Care server asks for "help" in sorting the audible sound.
+In this case, a trusted agent will listen to random and anonymous soundtracks of a few seconds at most.
+If this event occurs, the trusted agent will not be able to associate the given soundtrack with any of the program participants.

 Informing Others of Device Usage